 Statewide "boots on the ground" and demonstrated ROI

 CCNC and partner organization field more than 800 care managers across North Carolina, providing a local presence in all of the state's 100 counties.
-Care managers, many embedded in hospitals and medical practices, work closely with primary care phyhsicians and a multidisciplinary team on clinicians including physician assistants, psychiatrist, network pharmacists, community pharmacist and community health workers.
+Care managers, many embedded in hospitals and medical practices, work closely with primary care physicians and a multidisciplinary team of clinicians including physician assistants, psychiatrists, network pharmacists, community pharmacists, and community health workers.

 CCNC excels in improving care and reducing costs for patients with complex health needs, especially those with multiple chronic conditions who can encounter numerous barriers to better health.
 CCNC's targeting of "impactable" patients puts care management resources where they can do the most good for patients -- positively impacting outcomes, and helping to reduce costs.